A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 15. United States Coast Guard Museum

-New London is the home of the United States Coast Guard Academy, which dates back to 1876 and relocated to the city in the 1930s.
+New London is the home of the United States Coast Guard Academy.
+This institution dates back to 1876, and relocated to the city in the 1930s.

-The smallest of the country’s five service branches, the Coast Guard was founded in 1790 as the Revenue-Marine, but as of today it’s the only branch without a major dedicated museum.
+The smallest of the country’s five service branches, the Coast Guard was founded in 1790 as the Revenue-Marine.
+As of today it’s the only branch without a major dedicated museum.

-That is expected to change in the next few years with a project in the pipeline, but in the meantime there’s a collection of weapons, figureheads, uniforms, medals, flight suits and paintings on display at the academy on Mohegan Avenue Parkway.
+That is expected to change in the next few years with a project in the pipeline.
+In the meantime there’s a collection of weapons, figureheads, uniforms, medals, flight suits, and paintings on display at the academy on Mohegan Avenue Parkway.

-You can find out about the Revenue Cutters of the those early days, enforcing tariffs, combating piracy, rescuing mariners in distress and even serving as a makeshift navy.
+I was fascinated to find out more about the Revenue Cutters of those early days.
+They were responsible for enforcing tariffs, combating piracy, rescuing mariners in distress, and even serving as a makeshift navy.

-To see the museum, American visitors will need government-issued photo ID, while people from overseas will need to get in touch with the curator.
+To see the museum, American visitors will need a government-issued photo ID.
+Meanwhile people from overseas will need to get in touch with the curator.